 Referred to as a “genius” and a “downtown ringleader” by The New Yorker, Spottiswoode is the son of an American singer and an English clergyman.
 WNYC’s John Schaefer describes him as "one of New York’s more colorful band leaders for more than a decade.”
-For the past nineteen years, the Englishman has been the frontman of Spottiswoode & His Enemies, a septet that has become a New York institution.
+For the past twenty years, the Englishman has been the frontman of Spottiswoode & His Enemies, a septet that has become a New York institution.

 With the band Spottiswoode has released six acclaimed records, performed numerous Manhattan residencies and toured worldwide from SXSW and Lille Europe to Lincoln Center.
 The band has been profiled on NPR’s Weekend Edition and has been featured on the nationally syndicated radio programs XM Loft, World Cafe and Soundcheck.

 In November 2018 Spottiswoode & His Enemies will put out their seventh record, Lost In The City, a giddy brew of jazz, chanson, rock, blues and minimalism.
 Joined by a string quartet, gospel-infused backing vocals, a beefed-up horn section or simply left to their own devices, the band is at its righteous best.
 The release show takes place at Joe’s Pub in NYC on Friday, November 30th.

 Lost In The City is a swaggering antidote to the band’s sixth and more atmospheric collection, English Dream (2014).
 "A gloriously lush album!"
 (Popdose) "One of the half dozen best albums of 2014 so far."
 (New York Music Daily).
 The album was nominated for an Independent Music Award as the Best Adult Contemporary Album of that year.